English phrasal verbs: Verb + particle (particle verbs)

-When the object is a pronoun, the particle is usually placed afterwards.
+When the object is a single pronoun, the particle is usually placed afterwards.
 With nouns, it is a matter of familiar collocation or of emphasis.

 Particles commonly used in this construction include to, in, into, out, up, down, at, on, off, under, against.
 (Note: For a list of the particles that occur with phrasal verbs, see Jurafsky & Martin 2000.)
 All these words can also be used as prepositions, but the prepositional use is distinct, and modern dictionaries may list, for example, to (particle) and to (preposition) as separate lexemes.
 (Note: e.g. Miriam Webster) In the particle verb construction, they cannot be construed as prepositions because they are not being used as part of a prepositional phrase.

 f.
 You should think it over. – over cannot be a preposition, as it is not followed by a noun phrase.

 g.
 Who thought up this scheme? – although up is followed by a noun phrase, it is linked to the verb (to think up), not to the noun (*up this scheme), so not a preposition.